 Should I bring money and what credit cards are accepted?

 - Cash is accepted everywhere, it would be advised to take out cash upon arriving to the airport.
 Visa is the most widely accepted credit card.
 Credit cards are not accepted everywhere so it is advised to have cash with you at all times.

 - Call all your credit card companies before you leave home and inform them of your trip.
 Typically your bank will be suspicious of overseas transactions and can freeze your credit card until confirmation.

 Do I need a converter for electrical outlets and plugins?

-- Electrical outlets in the rooms are 220V & 110V so please make sure your US electrical items can run on this voltage.
+- Electricity at the resort venue is 220V so please make sure your US electrical items can run on this voltage.

 Can I drink tap water there?